Skip to main content

 Rhea Coler, M.Sc, Ph.D.

-Dr. Coler has focused on three main areas: 1) Advancing tuberculosis (TB) vaccine platforms and models, 2) Blood processing and clinical immunology secondary endpoint and exploratory assays for VTEU, IDCRC and Biotech-funded trials to evaluate vaccines against SARS-CoV-2, Schistosoma mansoni, and Mycobacterium tuberculosis and 3) Nontuberculous mycobacteria vaccine development.
+Dr. Coler has focused on four main areas: 1) Advancing tuberculosis (TB) vaccine platforms and models, 2) Blood processing and clinical immunology secondary endpoint and exploratory assays for VTEU, IDCRC and Biotech-funded trials to evaluate vaccines against SARS-CoV-2, Schistosoma mansoni, and Mycobacterium tuberculosis 3) Nontuberculous mycobacteria vaccine development and 4) Phage therapy to kill superbugs.

 Dr. Coler’s research has contributed to the invention of the M72/AS01e and ID93+GLA-SE – lead TB vaccine candidates.
-Dr. Coler’s clinical trials include prophylactic and therapeutic vaccines for a variety of infectious disease pathogens including tuberculosis, SARS-CoV-2, influenza and schistosomiasis.
+Dr. Coler’s clinical trials include prophylactic and therapeutic vaccines for a variety of infectious diseases including TB, COVID-19, influenza, and schistosomiasis.

 Outside of the University, Dr. Coler enjoys spending time with her family and friends, cooking, traveling and scuba diving.